The Green Children of Woolpit

 Furthermore, although there may be passages nearer Woolpit, the major flint mines, Grime’s Graves, are located 20 miles north of Bury St. Edmunds.

-In rebuttal, proponents assert that the children could have been English but, like many at the time, only spoke their village’s unique dialect, many of which were unintelligible to outsiders.
-In support of this scenario, they argue that the children were poisoned (arsenic) or abandoned (chlorosis) by their evil caretakers and point to:
+In rebuttal to the potential issues with them being Flemish, proponents assert that the children could have even been English but, like many at the time, only spoke their village’s unique dialect, many of which were unintelligible to outsiders.

 - If You Eat an Excessive Amount of Carrots, Your Skin Will Turn an Orangish/Yellow Shade